2016-2017 Undergraduate & Graduate Catalog

 All offices are located at the Richard M. DeVos Center on the Robert C. Pew Grand Rapids Campus.

 The College of Education is an upper-division and graduate unit.
-Programs are approved by the Michigan Department of Education and accredited by the National Council for Accreditation of Teacher Education.
-(NCATE).
+Programs are approved by the Michigan Department of Education and follow the Council for the Accreditation of Educator Preparation Program (CAEP) guidelines.

 Secondary Admission for Undergraduates